A Cubed Sphere Fast Multipole Method: Barotropic vorticity equation

 \section{Barotropic vorticity equation}

-This section considers several examples in which the barotropic vorticity equation (BVE) on a rotating sphere~\cref{eq:BVE} is solved by the vortex method~\cite{bosler2014lagrangian,chorin1973numerical}.
+This section considers several examples in which the barotropic vorticity equation (BVE) on a rotating sphere~\cref{eq:BVE} is solved by a remeshed vortex method~\cite{bosler2014lagrangian,koumoutsakos1997inviscid,chorin1973numerical}.
 The sphere rotation rate is $\Omega = 2\pi\,\mathrm{ day}^{-1}$.
-The particles ${\bf x}_i(t)$ are initialized to lie at the centers of icosahedral grid cells~(\cref{fig:grids}a).
+The particles ${\bf x}_i(t)$ are initialized to lie at icosahedral grid cell centers~(\cref{fig:grids}a).
 The ODEs~\cref{eq:BVE_ODEs} are solved by the 4th order Runge-Kutta method with time step $\Delta t=0.01$~day and remeshing is done at every time step by local biquadratic interpolation.
 The velocity~\cref{eq:K_BS} is computed by direct summation or CSFMM (MAC = 0.7, degree $n=6$) as indicated.
 The chosen parameters ensure that the time stepping error and CSFMM approximation error are smaller than the midpoint rule discretization error.

 5pt